Xangis/wbsrch/README.md

 - Compile language translations: Run ./languages.sh to compile language translations.

+### Django Q

+This app uses Django-Q as its task queue.
+In order to run it, you'll need to run this command:

+nohup python manage.py qcluster > /dev/null &

+Failure to do so will cause search results and results clicks not to be logged.
+They're be queued, so that they'll show up when you finally do run django-q, but the dates will all be wrong.

 # Crawling and Indexing

 Everything runs based on daemons.
 The crawler and indexer daemons are most important, and any number